baynec2/GLabR/README.md

 ```

 The final norm column has the completely normalized data.

+Note that we decided to set this up such that NAs are .
+Previous code
+converted NAs to 1s.
+This has the advantage that it is easier to deal
+with but is not entirely appropriate to do.
+As such, I have decided to
+make the user explicitly change NAs if they desire.

 Here we can see an example of the overall workflow using an example set
 with multiple plexes